There’s a pandemic and kids aren’t coming to campus: How a principal prepares for a school year like no other

 Enrollment numbers low

 Roosevelt High School, in the District’s Petworth neighborhood, serves nearly 800 students, about half of whom are Black and the other half Hispanic.
-Around 65 percent of students are considered at-risk, which means they are homeless or in foster care, or their parents qualify for public assistance.
+About 65 percent of students are considered at-risk, which means they are homeless or in foster care, or their parents qualify for public assistance.
 The school has an International Academy for immigrant students who recently arrived in the country.
 In the challenging world of virtual schooling, Roosevelt’s population can be particularly difficult to serve online.

 Like many schools across the city, Roosevelt’s enrollment numbers are low for the upcoming academic year as administrators try to reach families to let them know they need to fill out annual reenrollment forms.
-It’s a particularly frustrating scenario for Roosevelt, which after years of enrollment declines saw a record high number of students last year.
-Advocates and teachers said in interviews that the city’s immigrant families have been some of the hardest to connect with during the pandemic as they struggle with lost wages, lack of technology at home and communities that have been hit disproportionately hard by the coronavirus.
+It’s a particularly frustrating scenario for Roosevelt, which after years of enrollment declines saw a record-high number of students last year.
+Advocates and teachers said in interviews that the city’s immigrant families have been some of the hardest to connect with during the pandemic as they struggle with lost wages and a lack of technology at home, while having been hit disproportionately hard by the novel coronavirus.

 Ralston and his staff can’t determine exactly who needs technology until they know who will be on their roster this fall.
 They are tracking down families, sometimes with home visits, to encourage them to enroll.
 Teachers, even though they are not paid in the summer, have volunteered to help.
 Coaches, whose sports have been canceled for the semester but who still have close relationships with students, have been enlisted — making sure their athletes sign up for school and are ready to log on Monday.

-Similar to other D.C. schools, teachers at Roosevelt said attendance was low during the spring, with as few as a third of students showing up to some virtual classes.
+Similar to other D.C. schools, teachers at Roosevelt said attendance was low during the spring, with as few as one-third of students showing up to some virtual classes.
 Over the summer, Ralston and staff members created the Harambe Mentorship Program, using the Swahili word for “working together.”
-The program will match every staff member with about 12 students to mentor, having frequent, one-on-one sessions with each student.
+The program will match every staff member with about 12 students to mentor, having frequent one-on-one sessions with each student.
 Ralston will also be paired with 12 students.

 “It’s an all-hands-on-deck approach,” Ralston said.
 “If we can’t get our families and students meaningfully engaged, then everything else doesn’t really matter.”